ELK Airways

-ELK Airways (Eesti Lennukompanii ELK Lennuliinid, abbreviated ELK) was an Estonian airline which operated from 1991 to 2001.
+ELK-Eesti Lennukompanii (ELK-Estonian Aviation Co.) was an Estonian airline which operated from 1991 to 2001.

-In the beginning, ELK used three Tupolev Tu-154 jetliners; they later used Let L-410, BAe Jetstream 31 and Tupolev Tu-134A aircraft.
+In the beginning, ELK operated three Tupolev Tu-154 jetliners; later Let L-410, BAe Jetstream 31 and Tupolev Tu-134A aircraft were used.
+The concern was also known with ELK Airways brand.

 On 23 November 2001, an ELK Antonov An-28 crashed into trees located shortly before the runway at Kärdla Airport, killing two passengers.
 The aircraft was being leased from Enimex.
+It was a tangible sign that the company was having internal problems.
+Indeed, shortly thereafter, on December 31st, all flight operations were halted and never resumed.
+At the time of closure the fleet consisted of 1 Antonov An-26, 2 Let L-410, 1 Tupolev Tu-134A and 1 Tupolev Tu-154M.